310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Keito %}
-I'm not playing with him… Though I do think I should reward Sengoku sooner or later for acting as my subordinate.
+I’m not playing with him… Though I do think I should reward Sengoku sooner or later for acting as my subordinate.
 {% endbubble %}

 {% bubble Chiaki %}